straider/coding-dojo/QuickReferenceGuide/Chapter 00 - Installation.md

 There are other interpreters, that are not covered on this mini installation guide:

-- [jython](http://www.jython.org/): Jython is a Java implementation of Python that combines expressive power with clarity;
-- [IronPython](http://ironpython.net/): IronPython is an open-source implementation of the Python programming language which is tightly integrated with the .NET Framework.
-IronPython can use the .NET Framework and Python libraries, and other .NET languages can use Python code just as easily;
 - [PyPy](http://pypy.org/): PyPy is a fast, compliant alternative implementation of the Python language (2.7.8 and 3.2.5);
+- [Cython](http://cython.org/): Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
+It makes writing C extensions for Python as easy as Python itself;
 - [Stackless Python](http://www.stackless.com/): Stackless Python is an enhanced version of the Python programming language.
 It allows programmers to reap the benefits of thread-based programming without the performance and complexity problems associated with conventional threads.
 The micro-threads that Stackless adds to Python are a cheap and lightweight;
+- [Portable Python](http://portablepython.com/): Portable Python is a Python programming language pre-configured to run directly on the Windows OS from any USB storage device, enabling you to have, at any time, a portable programming environment;
+- [jython](http://www.jython.org/): Jython is a Java implementation of Python that combines expressive power with clarity;
+- [IronPython](http://ironpython.net/): IronPython is an open-source implementation of the Python programming language which is tightly integrated with the .NET Framework.
+IronPython can use the .NET Framework and Python libraries, and other .NET languages can use Python code just as easily;
 - [WinPython](http://winpython.github.io/): WinPython is a free open-source portable distribution of the Python programming language for Windows XP/7/8, designed for scientists, supporting both 32bit and 64bit versions of Python 2 and Python 3;
-- [Portable Python](http://portablepython.com/): Portable Python is a Python programming language pre-configured to run directly on the Windows OS from any USB storage device, enabling you to have, at any time, a portable programming environment;
-py -3- [Anaconda](https://store.continuum.io/cshop/anaconda/): Completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing;
+- [Anaconda](https://store.continuum.io/cshop/anaconda/): Completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing;
 - [ActivePython](http://www.activestate.com/activepython)
 - [Enthought Canopy](https://www.enthought.com/products/epd/): Enthought Canopy is a comprehensive Python analysis environment that provides easy installation of the core scientific analytic and scientific Python packages, creating a robust platform you can explore, develop, and visualize on.
 In addition to its pre-built, tested Python distribution, Enthought Canopy has valuable tools for iterative data analysis, visualization and application development.